9 Westgate Street,

 No one has favorited this theater yet

 Built as the Grand Theatre in 1887.
 In 1904, it became a drama theatre, re-named King’s Theatre.
 In 1907 it was taken over by the MacNaghten Vaudeville Circuit and re-named Palace Theatre.
 It was re-named Palace-Hippodrome Cinema in 1912.
-In March 1927 it became part of the Biocolour circuit.
+It became part of the Biocolour Picture Theatres circuit and who were taken over by Gaumont British Theatres in November 1926.
 In the early-1930’s when every available building in the city was showing films, including the New Theatre and Empire Theatre, attempts were made to use this old theatre as a cinema by an independent operator who re-named it New Hippodrome Cinema.

 From press advertisements and comments it appears that some redecoration was undertaken but the venture did not prove successful particularly when several nearby cinemas were rebuilt with modern standards of comfort.